natt96z/cybersac/docs/source/DMCARequest.rst

 Include your signature
     This can be a physical or electronic signature.

-Request can be submitted to: support@readthedocs.com
+Requests can be submitted to: support@readthedocs.com

 Submitting a Counter
 ~~~~~~~~~~~~~~~~~~~~